MatteoOrlandini/Bluepy-Python-Bachelor-Thesis/README.md

 # Bluepy-Python-Thesis

 This repository contains Bluetooth 4.0 (BLE) Python programs to scan and connect to the SensorTile device and enable BLE notification used in my bachelor thesis.
+The library used is [bluepy](https://github.com/IanHarvey/bluepy), a Python interface to Bluetooth LE on Linux.

 ## 1. Scan bluetooth devices